Aboard the World's Only Luxury Icebreaker

 On the water

-Experience the thrill of polar adventures by stepping aboard a kayak, a zodiac or hovercraft to get up close and personal with the wildlife.
+Experience the thrill of polar adventures by stepping aboard a kayak or a zodiac to get up close and personal with the wildlife.
 And even at the poles, the call of the sea inspires the most audacious to become one with the environment by experiencing icy waters wearing a dry suit or simply ordinary swimwear.
 This is truly a magical moment to experience.

 The exploration continues on board, with experts providing incisive and invaluable insights as they decode this fascinating ecosystem with you; covering topics such as biology, history, geology and the study of the ice and the oceans.
 By featuring observations from the decks, fascinating presentations and citizen science sessions involve rewarding in-depth discussions about research and protecting the poles, all with the purpose of creating a better understanding of the place of man in his environment.
 Read

 Le Commandant Charcot